marked-gil/goodwill-events/README.md

         * Flash a feedback message on the home page when the user is signed out successfully
         * Prevent user from making seat reservations, liking events, and posting comments when signed out

-* User Story: **Featured Events List**
+* User Story [#22](https://github.com/marked-gil/goodwill-events/issues/22): **Featured Events List**
-    > As a user, I can see the featured list of events on the home page so that immediately see the events that are coming up.
+    > As a user, I can see the featured list of events on the home page so that I can immediately see the events that are coming up.

     * ACCEPTANCE CRITERIA:
         * GIVEN home page is created, WHEN the user visits the home page THEN they can see a list of the featured events.